guillermooo/sublime-undocs/source/reference/color_schemes.rst

 ^^^^^^^

 ``foreground``
-   Foreground color for the view.
+   Standard foreground color for the view.
+   Affects file contents, the gutter, rulers and guides.

+   The alpha channel does not apply to file contents.

 ``background``
-   Background color of the view.
+   Background color of the view (and gutter).

 ``invisibles``
   Ignored.